ibm-cloud-docs/data-virtualization/key_protect.md

      - [Root key](/docs/key-protect?topic=key-protect-create-root-keys#create-root-key-api)
      - [Standard key](/docs/key-protect?topic=key-protect-create-standard-keys#create-standard-key-api)

-For the {{site.data.keyword.Db2_on_Cloud_short}} service, a root key is required.
+For the Data Virtualization service, a root key is required.
 The following example shows how to create a root key by using the GUI:

 1. Click **Add Key** to create a key.
 In the **Add a new key** console, you can create a key or import an existing key.
 Select **Create a key**.